giulong/spectrum/README.md

 2. Run the `LoginFormIT` demo test injected by the archetype.
 It runs on Chrome by default.
 3. Once the execution is done, you will find the `target/spectrum/reports/spectrum-report-<TIMESTAMP>.html` report with the execution video attached.

-Here's a quick overview of the project created by the archetype, along with the report generated after the first execution:
+Here's a quick overview of the project created by the archetype, along with the report generated after the first execution:<br/><br/>
 <img style="width: 49%;" src="src/main/resources/images/login-form-it.jpg" alt="login-form"/>
 &nbsp;&nbsp;&nbsp;<img style="width: 49%;" src="src/main/resources/images/login-form-it-extent-report.jpg" alt="report"/>